 w/ Marilyn Hamlin, William Sanderson, Christopher Allport, David Gale, James Doerr, Kathleen Heaner, Caitlin O’Heaney, Devin Goldenberg, Jeffrey David Pomerantz

 Finished in 1976 but shelved for three years, very little credit is ever given to this southern-fried stalker movie beyond the fact that it predates Friday the 13th (1980).
-I first saw it on Paragon Video and I was young enough to experience its intro as a jarring plunge into the depths of ‘70s sleaze: the banjo reminiscent of Deliverance (1972), a handheld camera catching glimpses of the a lady running through the woods, the sound of a chainsaw and a hillbilly’s menacing grin.
+I first saw it on Paragon Video and I was young enough to experience its intro as a jarring plunge into the depths of ‘70s sleaze: the banjo reminiscent of Deliverance (1972), a handheld camera catching glimpses of a lady running through the woods, the sound of a chainsaw and a hillbilly’s menacing grin.
 This is how the weekend ends.
-We flashback a couple of days to the arrival of this woman, a divorcee named Marie (Hamlin), and her companions from New York City.
+We flashback a couple of days to the arrival of this woman, a divorcee named Marie (Marilyn Hamlin), and her companions from New York City.
 They all dare to weekend it among rural “upstate folk” whom the theme song says tend to “go crazy in the mind.”
-Case in point are grinning Otis (Sanderson who plays Sheriff Dearborne on True Blood and EB Farnum on Deadwood) and sadistic stud Mac (Gale who plays the decapitated doctor in Re-Animator).
-It’s been ridiculed for the consistently visible boom mike but I can’t say I’ve noticed, perhaps distracted by oddball details like the gay character who calls himself “Mother Nicky” (Allport).
+Case in point are grinning Otis (William Sanderson who plays Sheriff Dearborne on True Blood and EB Farnum on Deadwood) and sadistic stud Mac (David Gale who plays the decapitated doctor in Re-Animator).
+It’s been ridiculed for the consistently visible boom mike but I can’t say I’ve noticed, perhaps distracted by the unexpected gay character who calls himself “Mother Nicky” (Christopher Allport).
 Early on he saunters into a tavern in bathing trunks and unbuttoned top and proceeds to beat up two toughs while sporting a semi-erection.
 Over the top and yet this almost pales next to a scene in which Marie fondles phallic cow teats.
-In the end Paulsen’s film undermines the stereotypes on which it builds its tension, making it significant in the scheme of backwoods horror films like Texas Chain Saw Massacre (1974) and The Hills Have Eyes (1977).
+In the end David Paulsen’s film undermines the stereotypes on which it builds its tension, making it significant in the scheme of backwoods horror films like Texas Chain Saw Massacre (1974) and The Hills Have Eyes (1977).

 Screamplay (1985) dir.
 Rufus Butler Seder